ni/nimi-python/docs/nidmm/functions.rst

     :return:

-            Indicates the **actual\_range** the DMM is using.
-Returns the value of the :py:data:`nidmm.Session.auto_range_value` attribute.
-The units of the returned value depend on the function.
+            Indicates the **actual_range** the DMM is using.
+Returns the value of the :py:data:`nidmm.Session.auto_range_value` property.
+The units of the returned value depend on the method.